Merchant Terms and Conditions

 33. "Data Protection Law" means the applicable law relating to the processing of personal data and privacy with reference to the data protection regulation of the General Data Protection Regulation (GDPR);

-34. "Applicable Law" means all laws, statutory instruments, regulations, governments, regulations made by the legislature, regulators or other public authorities that are binding and in force from time to time (subject to the guidelines and regulations of any other public authority or body) applicable to a party and relevant to these Terms and Conditions, including those relating to:
+34. "Applicable Law" means all laws, statutory instruments, regulations, governments, regulations made by the legislature, regulators or other public authorities that are binding and in force from time to time (subject to the guidelines and regulations of any other public authority or entity) applicable to a party and relevant to these Terms and Conditions, including those relating to:

-1. Remote agreements;
+1. Distance agreements;

 2. Customer Information;